How the CPF Scheme Came to Be

 By Lim Tin Seng

 The Central Provident Fund (CPF) scheme is a key part of Singapore’s social security system today.
-For most Singaporeans, the money in their CPF account allows them to buy a home, pay for health care expenses and plan for their retirement.
+For most Singaporeans, the money in their CPF account allows them to buy a home, pay for healthcare expenses and plan for their retirement.
 As a result, the CPF scheme is deeply embedded into the fabric of life in Singapore today.

 However, the CPF scheme was only established on 1 July 1955.
 Before then, life for the majority of workers in Singapore was much more uncertain as the social security net was considerably more threadbare.